nspcc-dev/neo-go/docs/node-configuration.md

 ```
 where:
 - `Enabled` denotes whether the service is enabled.
-- `Address` is a service address to be running at.
-Warning: this field is deprecated,
-   please, use `Addresses` instead.
-- `Port` is a service port to be bound to.
-Warning: this field is deprecated, please,
-   use `Addresses` instead.
 - `Addresses` is a list of service addresses to be running at and listen to in
    the form of "host:port".